curtispuetz/pypp-cli/readme.md

 You will be able to run your code either with the Python interpreter, or by transpiling it to C++ and then building it with cmake.
 The steps will be something like this:
-1. install pypp
+1. install compy
-2. setup your project with cmd: `pypp init`
+2. setup your project with cmd: `compy init`
-3. install any dependencies you want with cmd: `pypp install [name]` (e.g. pypp install numpy)
+3. install any dependencies you want with cmd: `compy install [name]` (e.g. compy install numpy)
 4. run your code with the python interpreter with cmd: `python my_file.py`
-5. transpile your code to C++ with cmd: `pypp transpile`
+5. transpile your code to C++ with cmd: `compy transpile`
 6. build the C++ code with cmake commands

 Furthermore, the transpiling will work in a way such that you will easily be able to recognize your